MartinPELCAT/FileStorageVideo/readme.md

 # FFmeg

 To create the video this command seems nice.
 Mp4 is a shit format.
+The avi format seems to keep the valid colors

 ```
 ffmpeg -framerate 1 -i result%03d.png -c:v ffv1 output.avi